ht0324/ht0324.github.io/_pages/about.md

 I'm Hun Tae, a Master's Student in Computer Science at [UC Santa Barbara](https://www.ucsb.edu/) (Fall 2025).

 I'm deeply fascinated by the nature of intelligence, whether it's organic or synthetic.
-As of now, my current interest lies in [Mechanistic Interpretability](https://transformer-circuits.pub/).
+As of now, my current interest lies in [Mechanistic Interpretability](https://transformer-circuits.pub/) and agentic systems.

 Outside of research, I enjoy strength training, biking along the coast, and enjoying science fiction (particularly the works of Denis Villeneuve, Ted Chiang, and Greg Egan).
-And lately, I’ve been getting into Formula 1 and surfing 🏄‍♂️!
+And lately, I’ve been getting into Formula 1 and surfing! 🏎️ 🏄‍♂️

-On this blog, I share concise notes on [papers](/blog/category/paper/) I've read and [other topics](/blog/category/blog/).
+On this blog, I share short notes on [papers](/blog/category/paper/) I've read and [other topics](/blog/category/blog/).
 Occasionally, I also write about [life](/blog/tag/life/): reflections inspired by books and sci-fi worlds that shape how I think.